TJnotJT/ps2-homebrew-tests/line-test/README.txt

 The purpose of this test is to check the behavior of pixel perfect line drawing in PCSX2.
+Note that the the last pixel of a line should not be draw if it falls exactly on a pixel center (in fact it should exit the diamond around the center to be drawn).
+However, it seems that even the software renderer does not follow this convention.